-A few years later, while The Beatles were in Bangor studying meditation under the Maharishi Yogi, Brian was found dead in bed in his Mayfair (London) house.
+A few years later, while The Beatles were in Bangor studying meditation under the Maharishi Yogi, Brian was found dead in bed in his Belgravia (London) house.

 The coroner pronounced the death as accidental due to the cumulative effect of bromide in a drug known as Carbitol.
 Brian had been taking this for some time because of the ever-increasing pressures, which in turn led to insomnia.

 The world had lost a man whose foresight was greater than any other musical personality before or since.

 The Beatles had lost more than they could have possibly imagined.
-Brian Epstein was a fifth Beatle.
+Brian Epstein was the fifth Beatle.
 He was as much a part of them as they were of him.

 Words cannot adequately describe the loss of a man of his stature, but perhaps the last words should come from his long-time secretary Joanne Newfield: